Springerle/py-generic-project/docs/installing.rst

 This is a guide for end-users on how to easily install Python software on the major platforms.
-See :doc:`packaging` for the related developer guide with distribution methods that enable this painless installation experience.
+See :doc:`packaging` for the related developer guide with distribution methods that enable this mostly painless installation experience.

 .. _quick-setup: